Abbasmo72/TO-DO-List/README.md

    - add_task: Adds a new task to the tasks table.
    - fetch_tasks: Retrieves all tasks from the database, ordered by priority and deadline..
    - delete_task: Deletes a specific task based on its id.
-   - update_task_status: Updates the status of a specific task (e.g., marking it as "Done").
+   - update_task_status: Updates the status of a specific task (e.g., marking it as "Done").<br>
 These functions handle database interactions and ensure that changes are committed.
 3. Graphical User Interface (ToDoApp Class)
 The ToDoApp class implements the graphical interface.
 Key elements include:
+   - Input Fields: For task name, description, deadline, priority, and category.
-   -
+   - Buttons:
+        - Add Task: Adds a new task with the provided information.
+        - Delete Task: Deletes the selected task from the list.
+   - Task List: Displays existing tasks with details.
+        - Double-clicking on a task marks it as "Done."